Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: VSR Dirac Equation in Curvilinear Coordinates

 the new $\tilde n ^i$ turns out to be a unit vector

-We can therefore identify $\tilde n^i$ as a time-dependent unit vector, which plays a similar role as $n^i$ in inertial frames, where the VSR vector is usually rescaled to the form $(1,\hat n)$.
-In addition, by considering the remaining two conditions arising from Eq.~\eqref{devcovn}
+Hence, we can identify $\tilde n^i$ as a time-dependent unit vector, playing a similar role as $n^i$ in inertial frames, where the VSR vector is usually rescaled to the form $(1,\vec{\hat n})$.
+In addition, by considering the remaining two conditions that arise from Eq.~\eqref{devcovn}

 we obtain the time-evolution equation for $\vec{\tilde n}$